 4. Understand Your Freight Surcharges

 There is a surprising number of freight surcharges from carriers, port authorities, customs, and forwarders that can creep onto your forwarder invoices.
-And there isn’t much in the way of standardisation.
+And there isn’t much in the way of standardization.
 Also, sometimes fees appear that may not be absolutely critical for your shipment.

 If you are unsure about any charges, check this list of standard freight charges, or do a broader internet search.
 If you can’t find that freight charge, don’t be shy to question your forwarder.